 So, what the warning message says is that you have a website that’s supposed to use SSL on all the resources and images.
 However, for some reasons, your web browser is not trusting the site.
 In this case, what could really cause the problem is mixed HTTPS and HTTP requests.

-So, instead of securing all the request, your website may still use HTTP connection for some resources like images that are hosted by third-party sites or platforms.
+So, instead of securing all the requests, your website may still use an HTTP connection for some resources, like images, that are hosted by third-party sites or platforms.

-To solve the mixed images HTTP and HTTPS issues, you need first to know the exact location of these images.
-So, on Windows, for example, you can visit your page URL, then, click on Ctrl+shift+K or its equivalent ton Mac to open the web console.
+To solve the mixed image HTTP and HTTPS issues, you need to first know the exact location of these images.
+So, on Windows, for example, you can visit your page URL, then, click on Ctrl+shift+K or its equivalent on Mac to open the web console.

-Then, deactivate all the CSS, JavaScript and also any security filter you find.
-That will show you the exact images URL after you reload the page.
+Then, deactivate all the CSS, JavaScript, and any security filters you find.
+That will show you the exact image URL after you reload the page.

-Now, you have clear messages and warnings “mixed content” on your web page.
-We recommend copying all these URLs and see them in a new file.
+Now, you have clear messages and warnings about “mixed content” on your web page.
+We recommend copying all these URLs and seeing them in a new file.

-Then, add to these URLs directly in your browser to see if that fixes the problem.
-So, instead of HTTP, make them https and that’s it.
+Then, add these URLs directly to your browser to see if that fixes the problem.
+So, instead of HTTP, make them https, and that’s it.

 1. Change your request URL to HTTPS

 This is what will work in the majority of cases.
-Big brands and trusted websites use SSL to encrypt their all websites connections.
-So, if you’re requesting HTTP to these domains, then, you can just search for all the images or resources URL in your site source code and update them with the new HTTP.
+Big brands and trusted websites use SSL to encrypt all their website connections.
+So, if you’re requesting HTTP from these domains, then you can just search for all the images or resource URLs in your site source code and update them with the new HTTP.
 That should fix the problem.

-In WordPress, you can just use a plugin that searches and replace what you want.
-In Drupal, Joomla PrestaShop or other platforms, you can search for search and replace extensions.
-If you can’t find a tool, you still have the options to manually add the code of your web page.
+In WordPress, you can just use a plugin that searches for and replaces what you want.
+On Drupal, Joomla, PrestaShop, or other platforms, you can search for and replace extensions.
+If you can’t find a tool, you still have the option to manually add the code to your web page.
 Use NotePad for Windows or TextEdit for Mac.

 2. Copy the external image and save them to your server

 This is the solution that you need when the requested domains don’t support SSL.
-So, it makes no snow to add HTTPS to a domain name that uses HTTPS.
+So, it makes no sense to add HTTPS to a domain name that uses HTTPS.

-Instead of requesting the image from an external server, you can copy them and save them on your own website.
+Instead of requesting the image from an external server, you can copy it and save it on your own website.

 If you’re using WordPress, there are many plugins that do the job for you.
 You can search for “Import External Images” and you’ll find them.

 That way, the plugin updates the URL of the external URL with the new ones from your website.
-Next time when someone visits that page, the web browser will get all the contact from your domain name and not extra locations need.
+Next time someone visits that page, the web browser will get all the contact information from your domain name and will not need extra locations.
 So, no more mixed HTTP and HTTPS requests.

 Leave a Comment